Sarthak1404/Projects/README.md

-Certainly!
-Below, I've created a README.md file for your Python projects: Tic Tac Toe (with Minimax algorithm) and a Chatbot with a GUI.
-Feel free to customize it further to match your project specifics.

----

 # Projects

 This repository contains two Python projects: a Tic Tac Toe game with an AI opponent using the Minimax algorithm and a Chatbot with a graphical user interface (GUI).